-We have developed, implemented and tested a new approach to modeling of circuit responses and their gradients.
+We finalized our previous work on a new approach to modeling of circuit responses and their gradients.
 We exploit multidimensional quadratic approximation and take full advantage of available gradient information in order to replace expensive repeated actual circuit simulations and gradient calculations by approximate model evaluations.
 This may significantly speed up the simulation process.
 Efficiency and accuracy of the new technique have been tested by gradient-based yield optimization of a filter and an MMIC amplifier.
-A research paper [16] has been submitted to the 1991 IEEE MTT-S International Microwave Symposium, to be held in Boston, MA, in June 1991.
+A research paper [17] was presented at the 1991 IEEE MTT-S International Microwave Symposium, held in Boston, MA, in June 1991.

 We have initiated research on physics-based design and yield optimization of MMICs.
 Multidimensional statistical models are considered for the physical, geometrical and process-related parameters of active devices and passive components.
 We concentrate our efforts on feasibility studies of this extremely complex and computationally involved problem.
 We are experimenting with efficient gradient-based yield optimization technique.
-Our preliminary results have been reported in [17], a paper submitted to the 1991 European Microwave Conference to be held in Stuttgart, Germany, in September 1991.
+Our preliminary results were reported at the 1991 European Microwave Conference, held in Stuttgart, Germany, in September 1991 [18].
+This subject has been further advanced by relevant physics-based statistical modeling of active devices.
+Our statistical implementations use models originated by Ladbrooke and by Khatibzadeh and Trew.
+We embed these physics-based statistical models in the yield optimization process for MMICs using appropriate multidimensional statistical distributions (including correlations).
+A large new paper [19] (our results within this area are contained in one section which by itself could be published as a separate regular paper) has been submitted to the Special Issue of IEEE Transactions on Microwave Theory and Techniques on Process-Oriented Microwave CAD and Modeling.